Frequently Asked Questions

 Number Portability

 Number portability is not available in Equatorial Guinea.
-This means mobile numbers remain tied to their original carrier, which helps ensure more reliable message routing.
+Mobile numbers remain tied to their original carrier, which helps ensure more reliable message routing.

 Sending SMS to Landlines